Nsimeyong

-Nsimeyong, once a separate village, is a neighborhood in the southern part of the city of Yaoundé in Cameroon, located in the Yaoundé 3 district.
+Nsimeyong, sometimes referred to as Nyemeyong, is a former village and current neighborhood in the southern part of the city of Yaoundé in Cameroon, located in the Yaoundé 3 district.
 It is subdivided into three parts, namely Nsimeyong I, Nsimeyong II and Nsimeyong III.
 The whole area is bordered to the east by the Efoulan district, to the north by the Mvolyé district, to the south by the Mbenda village and to the west by the Biyem-assi district.